-Counter-Strike has been a sought-after title for the First Person Shooter genre.
-It brags about one of the most prestigious Esports scenes with a massive prize pool and viewership.
+Counter-Strike has been a sought-after title for the first-person shooter genre for a long time.
+It has one of the most prestigious esports scenes with a massive prize pool and viewership.
 Despite the glory, the game has been dated with exclusive problems ruining the player experience.
-Hope for a change remains as leaks aired surrounding a potentially new Counter-Strike game.
+Hope for a change remains as leaks aired surrounding a potentially new Counter-Strike entry.

-Given that the rumors are true, Counter-Strike 2 might become reality and it needs certain changes to succeed.
+If the rumors are true, Counter-Strike 2 might become reality, but will need certain changes to succeed.
 There are elements that fans want to see in the Source 2 version that can be beneficial in the long run.
-Here are 5 features that the new counter-strike needs to be a big success.
+Here are five features that the new Counter-Strike needs to be a big success.

-One of the reasons why hardcore veterans play on FACEIT as it offers fluid 128-Tick rate servers.
+One of the reasons why hardcore veterans play on FACEIT is that it offers fluid 128-tick rate servers.
 Counter-Strike 2 should acknowledge the existing issue and come up with an answer.
-It should provide a 128-Tick rate server or even better to be a worthy successor of the franchise.
+It should provide a 128-tick rate server or even better to be a worthy entry in the franchise.

 Modern-day cheat detection software such as Riot’s Vanguard is much more reliable.
-It automatically detects any suspicious background program showcasing its efficiency.
-Counter-Strike 2 should redesign its anti-cheat to answer modern-day hackers and scripters.
+It automatically detects any suspicious background program, showcasing its efficiency.
+Counter-Strike 2 should redesign its anti-cheat to counter modern-day hackers and scripters.
 This will improve the in-game experience that players would love to have.

 Counter-Strike 2 should feature more maps that are designed to be functional.
-It should house balance for both the terrorists and counter-terrorists to create an organic impact on the game.
-There should be frequent rotation in the map pool to allow players to try out something new.
+It should house balance for both the terrorists and counter-terrorists to create an organic impact.
+There should be frequent rotation in the map pool to allow fans to try out something new.

-The new game should make some desirable changes to amp up its UI game.
-Valve has already established Dota 2 on their new engine which marks a fantastic interface.
-They should use their existing knowledge to improve the user experience on their upcoming Counter Strike game.
+The new game should make some desirable changes to amp up its UI design.
+Valve has already established Dota 2 on its new engine, which comes with a fantastic interface.
+It should use the existing knowledge to improve the user experience on the upcoming Counter-Strike game.

-Even gambling websites are out in the open with no canon on age limits.
-In-game skins can be transferred to these 3rd-party sites via bots which can then be used for tournament bets.
+Even gambling websites are out in the open with no age restrictions.
+In-game skins can be transferred to these third-party sites via bots, which can then be used for tournament bets.